 As scary as bloat is, there is some good news: by understanding potential causes of bloat, owners may be able to prevent it from occurring in some cases, and by recognizing the symptoms, owners will be able to take their dog to the vet immediately, without wasting precious minutes.

 Bloat typically affects large, deep-chested dog breeds, though it could affect virtually any dog.
-Bloat is like a very grave case of indigestion, where the dog's stomach swells up with too much trapped air or fluids, causing harmful pressure on the surrounding organs, arteries, and veins.
-It can cut off blood flow, and can set off a condition of stomach torsion known as ''gastric volvulus."
+Bloat is like a very grave case of indigestion where the dog's stomach swells up with too much trapped air or fluid, causing harmful pressure on the surrounding organs, arteries, and veins.
+It can cut off blood flow and set off a condition of stomach torsion known as ''gastric volvulus."
 This torsion will eventually cut off blood supply to the stomach and other organs such as the spleen.
 Soon, tissues will start to die, and the dog may succumb from shock.

 Symptoms of Bloat in Dogs

 - A painful, distended abdomen full of gas

 - Lack of gurgling sounds in the stomach

 - Drooling from nausea

 - Dark red gums at first, then pale, cold gums signaling lack of oxygen

 The causes of bloat can be a medical mystery.
 Sometimes bloat may occur for no known reason (idiopathic).
 The following, however, are thought to be possible aggravating factors.